olamileke/weather-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 =======
-# Weather-App
-A Weather application that displays current weather information along with a four day forecast for various cities.
-Users can explore cities or can try out personalized searches for particular cities.
-Built with Angular 7

 >>>>>>> 86d8cc883bf517b71c8340ed3b558aaca36367e2